systemslab/popper-paper/paper/paper.md

 facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software (OSS) project.
-We introduce _Popper_, a convention for organizing an article's artifacts following a DevOps[^devops] approach that allows researchers to make all the associated artifacts publicly available with the goal of easing the re-execution of experiments and validation of results.
+We introduce _Popper_, a convention for organizing an article's artifacts following a DevOps [@httermann_devops_2012 ; @loukides_what_2012] approach that allows researchers to make all the associated artifacts publicly available with the goal of easing the re-execution of experiments and validation of results.
 There are two main goals for Popper:

  1. It should be usable in as many research projects as possible, regardless of their domain.